firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Yamal has already logged roughly 2,500 km hammering 200 A battery/phase on a Spintend build without failures, highlighting how meticulous wiring and conservative validation keep the hardware alive even for heavy daily use.[^4]
 - Even with the shared “no limits” firmware, single Ubox installs treat ~80 A battery and 130 A phase as the sensible ceiling—the hardware clamp near 300 A still applies, so cooling and telemetry matter more than chasing the unlocked config file.[^40]
 - Face de Pin Sucé’s benching confirms the public 300 A BIN lets stock V2 hardware flirt with ~250 A phase and 420 A ABS in open air, yet Artem still tells sealed-deck riders to cap tunes around 130 A phase unless they upgrade cooling and rubber first.[^5]
+- LiquorHole and Dxniel have already hammered stock 85250 V2 MOSFETs at 135–170 A battery / 300 A phase without swaps while Nobrrr’s Tokmas builds cruise at 120/160, framing the safe envelope before investing in silicon upgrades.[^85250-v2-stock]
 - Early 85250 V1 controllers used current-transformer sensing that saturates near 100 A and complicates auto-detection, so Smart Repair now nudges heavy builds toward shunt-based MK8/X12 footprints (or waits for the teased 18-FET refresh) unless the board has been reworked with proven Toll MOSFETs.[^ct_limit]
 - Thermal success hinges on treating every Spintend as a passively cooled module: clamp the aluminum base to a 3–5 mm plate with paste or pads and reserve generous deck space for 25 × 15 cm heatsinks so dual stacks stay below ~70 °C.[^2]
 - Stock pad stacks combine a 2 mm × 1.1 cm × 9.6 cm strip with a 0.5 mm × 2.4 cm × 9.6 cm shim; swapping to uniform 1 mm sheets with proper clamp pressure has dropped single-Ubox temperatures from 68 °C at 110 A to 49 °C at 142 A on icy rides, underscoring contact pressure over exotic materials.[^6][^7]